lnx-search/i2o2/README.md

 #### Do I need multiple schedulers to handle my load?

 Probably not, at least I haven't had a situation where that is the case.
-In the no-op benchmarks which effectively just tests the overhead of the scheduler and io_uring, we can reach upto 3 million ops per second with 16 concurrent workers all pushing data to the scheduler.
+In the no-op benchmarks which effectively just tests the overhead of the scheduler and io_uring, we can reach upto 3 million ops per second with thousands concurrent workers all pushing data to the scheduler.

-In theory, you can increase this number even higher by using the `submit_many*` API for sending multiple IO ops in a single channel message.

 ## Example